EmilStenstrom/conllu/README.md

 conda install -c conda-forge conllu
 ```

+## Notes on updating from 0.1 to 0.2

+I don't like breaking backwards compatibility, but to be able to add new features I felt I had to.
+This means that updating from 0.1 to 0.2 *might* require code changes.
+Here's a guide on [how to upgrade to 0.2](https://github.com/EmilStenstrom/conllu/wiki/Migrating-from-0.1-to-0.2).

 ## Example usage

 At the top level, conllu provides two methods, `parse` and `parse_tree`.
 The first one parses sentences and returns a flat list.
 The other returns a nested tree structure.
 Let's go through them one by one.